-Purpose: A Reset frame is a Reset-Read sequence with minimum exposure stability of the reset pedestal and pixel to pixel variation.
+Purpose: A Reset frame is a Reset-Read sequence with minimum exposure

-(1 sec is the minimum VISTA can produce) taken with the cold blank in.
+(1 sec is the minimum VISTA can produce, but 10s would be a more realistic estimate for the duration for a single exposure including overheads as the IRACE system is specified to process an exposure within 5s and to allow the next exposure to start within 10s) taken with the cold blank in.
 It differs from a dark frame, which consists of a Reset-Read-Read sequence where the output is the difference of the two reads.
 The aim is to map the effect of the reset.
-Sequences of Reset frames will be taken off-sky and analysed to estimate the
+Sequences of Reset frames will be taken offsky and analysed to estimate the stability of the reset pedestal and pixel to pixel variation.